 What Is Admissible Evidence in Family Court?

-In family court, admissible evidence is any kind of tangible evidence that can help prove your point in a case.
-This can include testimonies, documents, photos, videos, and other forms of physical or digital evidence.
+Admissible evidence in family court is any evidence that can help prove a point in a case.
+This can include testimonies, documents, photos, videos, and other physical or digital evidence forms.

 Admission by Party Opponent